-- a) all riders in all grades have the option of using either a snaffle or double bridle and curb bit with a curb chain - b) all riders must be neatly and correctly dressed at all times as per FEI Para-Equestrian rules - c) protective headgear must be worn by riders, grooms, trainers, owners etc. (as well as any other person), at all times whilst mounted.
-Riders will not be permitted to ride until such headgear is properly secured and any rider violating this rule must immediately be prohibited from further riding until such headgear is properly in place - d) for competition, hat covers may be black or another dark colour - e) head gear must have a well-fitting chinstrap with a 3- or 4-point harness properly fastened at all times when mounted - f) hats may not be removed for salutes or mounted prize giving ceremonies - g) gloves shall be worn if possible

-- h) spurs are optional as per FEI Para-Equestrian rules (Article 8427.1.8) - spurs must be made of metal - shank must be either curved or straight, pointing directly back from the centre of the spur when on the rider's boot - spurs must not be offset, unless this is permitted as a compensating aid on the rider's FEI PE Master List - the arm of the spurs must be smooth and blunt - if rowels are used they must be blunt and free to rotate - level spurs with round hard plastic knobs are permitted (e.g. 'Impuls' spurs) - 'dummy' spurs with no shank permitted - riders not in control of spurs, whether intentionally or not, may be asked to remove spurs by the President of the Ground Jury or the Judge at C or Chief Steward - ear phones are only permitted during training and warm up, except when listed as a compensating aid on the FEI PE Master List, when they can be used throughout the test with a steward also provided with a receiver - i) vision impaired riders special conditions apply refer to FEI PE Rules Article 8427 1.7.
+- a) all riders in all grades have the option of using either a snaffle or double bridle and curb bit with a curb chain - b) all riders must always be neatly and correctly dressed - c) approved headgear must be worn by riders, grooms, trainers, owners etc. (as well as any other person), at all times whilst mounted.
+Riders will not be permitted to ride until such headgear is properly secured and any rider violating this rule must immediately be prohibited from further riding until such headgear is properly in place - d) for competition, hat covers may be black or another dark colour - e) head gear must be as per EA rules refer rule 5.2 - f) hats may not be removed for salutes or mounted prize giving ceremonies - g) gloves shall be worn if possible - h) spurs are optional - spurs must be made of metal - shank must be either curved or straight, pointing directly back from the centre of the spur when on the rider's boot - spurs must not be offset, unless this is permitted as a compensating aid on the rider's FEI PE Master List - the arm of the spurs must be smooth and blunt - if rowels are used they must be blunt and free to rotate - level spurs with round hard plastic knobs are permitted (e.g. 'Impuls' spurs) - 'dummy' spurs with no shank permitted - riders not in control of spurs, whether intentionally or not, may be asked to remove spurs by the President of the Ground Jury or the Judge at C or Chief Steward - i) ear phones are only permitted during training and warm up, except when listed as a compensating aid on the FEI PE Master List, when they can be used throughout the test with a steward also provided with a receiver via three way head set system - j) vision impaired riders special conditions apply refer to FEI PE Rules Article 8427 1.7.
 However, vision impaired riders must wear a distinctive coloured arm band when mounted both inside and outside the competition arena - k) for bridles and bits please refer to Section 5 for details - I) the use of nosebands is as per EA rules in Section 5.
 The combined noseband can be used with a double bridle only when the lower strap of the noseband is removed.
-As the FEI and EA rules governing nosebands differ, it is recommended that the FEI Para-Equestrian rules be followed - m) ear hoods are permitted for all Events, and may contain noise reducing materials - n) for Horse Identification numbers please refer to rule 4.8.5 - o) use of voice is permitted as an aid for Grades I, II and III but is not permitted for Grade IV and V unless specified as an aid on their FEI PE Master List - p) safety vests are only permitted when they are not inflatable - q) a rider may only ride without the use of stirrups if this is specified on the FEI Classification Master List
+As the FEI and EA rules governing nosebands differ, it is recommended that the FEI Para-Equestrian rules be followed - m) ear hoods are permitted for all Events, and may contain noise reducing materials

+- n) for Horse Identification numbers please refer to rule 4.8.5 - o) use of voice is permitted as an aid for Grades I, II and III but is not permitted for Grade IV and V unless specified as an aid on their FEI PE Master List - p) safety vests are only permitted when they are not inflatable - q) a rider may only ride without the use of stirrups if this is specified on the FEI Classification Master List